 That is it!
 They are ready to serve.
 I like these plain or dipped in cheese sauce, but there are a million possibilities.

-The baking soda in the water is necessary for the traditional looking and tasting pretzel.
-It is what helps give it the golden brown and shiny color.
+- The baking soda in the water is necessary for the traditional-looking and tasting pretzel.
+It is what helps give it its golden brown and shiny color.
 Don't skip the baking soda bath.

-Boiling the pretzels gives them the instant rise, but that isn't all.
+- Boiling the pretzels gives them an instant rise, but that isn't all.
 It also is what will give the pretzels that chewy texture and beautiful color.
 Don't skip this step!!

 You sure can!
 Cut them into small pieces, then boil, brush, sprinkle, and bake just like the formed pretzels.
 These small bites are perfect for appetizers.